5 Signs You're In a Housing Bubble

 Loans Are Treated Like Candy

 When a bank is in far too big a hurry to give out loans, it's a clear sign that something is wrong.
 It's a myth to believe that all decision-makers learned their lesson from history, and it's a misconception that may lead homeowners down a dangerous path.
 Close inspection of government action reveals that they too are still taking risks that make financial experts nervous.
-If a neighborhood is giving out high-risk loans to buyers who simply don't have the means to pay them back, it won't be long before the foreclosure signs start to outnumber the number of Alexandria homes legitimately placed on the market.
+If a neighborhood is giving out high-risk loans to buyers who simply don't have the means to pay them back, it won't be long before the foreclosure signs start to outnumber the amount of Alexandria homes legitimately placed on the market.

 Jumpy Interest Rates